List of high-voltage transmission links in the United Kingdom

 The following is a list of high-voltage transmission links in the United Kingdom, including some under construction or proposed.

 The rise of UK interconnection

-The main direction of interconnector flows is into the UK electricity market.
-During 2021, interconnectors provided 28 TWh of electricity to the UK, which equates to 10% of total demand, whilst in 2009 this figure was 7 TWh.
+Map of the North Sea Link interconnector between Great Britain and Norway.

+The Department for Energy Security and Net Zero's Digest of UK Energy Statistics reports that the UK was a net importer of electricity in 2024, with net imports of 33.4 TWh, up 40% from 2023.

 Interconnectors allow the trade of electricity between countries with excess generation (for example, intermittent renewable) and those with high demand.
 Interconnectors play a key part in balancing variable renewable generation, for example the 1.4 GW North Sea Link allows the UK to export excess power to Norway during windy periods to conserve Norwegian hydro stocks, and import Norwegian hydro power on less windy days.

 During the 2022 energy crisis, the UK exported record amounts of power to mainland Europe, helping to alleviate the effects of the Russian invasion of Ukraine on European security of supply.

+As of 12 November 2024, Great Britain had nine operational international electricity interconnectors.